-There are actually many types of both Barcodes and QR Codes in use for many reasons.
+Many are familiar with the standard Static QR Codes.
+However, there are actually many types of barcodes and QR Codes with different capabilities.
 Here are a few of the most popular versions:

 Micro QR Codes

-Developed in 2014, FrameQR Codes were developed to allow for more creativity to the look of QR Codes.
-QR Code Generator offers a wide range of possibilities for this, including the color, shape, type, logo, and much more.
+FrameQR Codes were developed in 2014 to allow for more creativity in the QR Code look.
+QR Code Generator offers a wide range of customization features, including color, shape, type, logo, and much more.

 How do QR Codes work?

 So, how are QR Codes Generated?
 Before we dive into the mechanics of QR Codes, let’s lay the groundwork for understanding how these versatile codes function.